Iran's Revolutionary Guard says it has seized a British tanker in the Strait of Hormuz

 A second British-owned vessel is also feared to have been captured by Iranian forces.

-The Stena Impero was passing through the bottle neck into the Persian Gulf when it turned dramatically to the north at 4pm, UK time.
+The Stena Impero was passing through the bottle neck into the Persian Gulf when it turned dramatically to the north.

 The vessel was surrounded by heavily-armed small craft and a helicopter and ordered to turn north.